Introduction:

 Increased Traffic:

 During the summer season, the volume of traffic tends to rise due to factors such as vacations and road construction projects.
-This increase in traffic poses additional risks for traffic control workers and drivers.
+This increase in traffic poses extra risks for traffic control workers and drivers.
 It is essential for these workers to adhere to strict traffic safety guidelines to ensure their own safety and prevent accidents.

 One crucial aspect of traffic safety is the proper use of high-visibility clothing.
 Workers should wear reflective vests or other high-visibility apparel to enhance their visibility to motorists and equipment operators.
 This ensures that they are easily seen, even in challenging lighting conditions or areas with heavy traffic.